Best Landing Spots for Carmelo Anthony After OKC Thunder Buyout

 "The stretch provision would slash $90 million in tax, dropping the Thunder's bill from $150 million to $60 million.
 The stretch provision spreads Anthony's salary annually onto the Thunder's cap for $9.3 million over three years."

-Unless further rumors develop, we're going to eliminate the possibility of a trade, instead focusing on landing spots through a buyout that leaves him able to pursue a deal with the team of his choosing.
+Unless further rumors develop, we're going to eliminate the possibility of a trade, instead focusing on landing spots through a buyout that leaves him able to pursue a deal with the team of his choice.
 Money is so scarce around the NBA this offseason that it's unlikely OKC is able to trade him into cap space.

-In the interest of full disclosure, we're assuming Anthony reshuffles priorities and seeks a spot where he can either A) win games at the highest level, B) fit in from a pure basketball standpoint, C) play alongside men with whom he shares close personal relationships or D) get plenty of minutes.
+In the interest of full disclosure, we're assuming Anthony reshuffles his priorities and seeks a spot where he can either A) win games at the highest level, B) fit in from a pure basketball standpoint, C) play alongside men with whom he shares close personal relationships or D) get plenty of minutes.
 Ideally, some locations will offer a combination of those four traits.

 Sure, let's get sentimental!